-Released in 1942, Bambi is the fifth movie in the Disney Animated Canon.
+Released on August 9, 1942, Bambi is the fifth movie in the Disney Animated Canon.
 It's based on Bambi, a Life in the Woods (Bambi.
 Eine Lebensgeschichte aus dem Walde) a 1923 novel by Austrian author Felix Salten.The movie is a Coming of Age Story that follows the titular character, a young white-tailed deer, from birth to adulthood in the forests of Maine (we think, see below).
-It is one of Disney's most beautiful films, with art and effects that are still amazing today and mind-blowing for their time.
+It is one of Disney's most artistic films, with art and effects that are still amazing today and mind-blowing for their time.
 To this day the film holds a solid 91% "Fresh" rating on Rotten Tomatoes.
 It is said to be Walt Disney's personal favorite of his films.A Direct-to-VideoMidquel, Bambi II, was released in 2006, 64 years after the original.
 It focuses on the period of Bambi's life immediately following his mother's death.
 Apparently this was a more interesting story to tell than the book's actual sequel, which had already been adapted by Disney into a comic.
-(Said comic has long since been out of print and is now a highly sought after collector's item.)While Bambi II was much better received than typical direct-to-video fare (to the point where it's actually considered genuinely enjoyable) it barely manages to hold a measly 56% "Rotten" rating on Rotten Tomatoes, a sharp contrast from its precursor which it has inevitably been compared to by critics.There is a spin off series of books centred around Thumper's family when he was a baby.
+(Said comic has long since been out of print and is now a highly sought after collector's item.)While Bambi II was much better received than typical direct-to-video fare, it barely manages to hold a measly 56% "Rotten" rating on Rotten Tomatoes, a sharp contrast from its precursor which it has inevitably been compared to by critics.There is a spin off series of books centred around Thumper's family when he was a baby.
 It's called "Disney Bunnies".Trope Namer of Bambification.Now has a character sheet.